-The Nature’s Variety Prairie product line includes eight dry dog foods, two claimed to meet AAFCO nutrient profiles for growth and six for all life stages and two recipes for growth (puppies).
+The Nature’s Variety Prairie product line includes eight dry dog foods, six claimed to meet AAFCO nutrient profiles for all life stages and two recipes for growth (puppies).

 The following is a list of recipes available at the time of this review.

 - Prairie Chicken and Brown Rice (3.5 stars)

 - Prairie Puppy Chicken Meal and Brown Rice

 - Prairie Salmon Meal and Brown Rice (3.5 stars)

 - Prairie Large Breed Puppy Chicken Meal and Brown Rice

 Prairie Lamb and Oatmeal was selected to represent the other products in the line for this review.